 Millennium Care’s facility in North Yorkshire is a high-quality, specialised care home for people with learning difficulties and complex needs.

-Many of the residents have a common trait: Due to the conditions they present with, they are prone to exhibiting very challenging behaviour, which can expose staff to assault from (usually unintentional) outbursts of violent activity.
+Many residents are prone to exhibiting very challenging behaviour, which can expose staff to assault from (usually unintentional) outbursts of violent activity.

-On a second level, staff also need to summon a ‘crash-team’ should a non-emergency situation arise either due to a threat to the staff member or other residents, or indeed if a patient health emergency arises.
-For both of these situations to work reliably, the alarm needs to be raised from a device worn on the person because often the ‘threat’ could physically be in-between the staff member and a wall-mounted call button.
+Staff also need to summon a ‘crash-team’ should a non-emergency situation arise either due to a threat to the staff member or other residents, or indeed if a patient health emergency arises.
+For both situations to work reliably, the alarm needs to be raised from a device worn on the person because often the ‘threat’ could physically be in-between the staff member and a wall-mounted call button.

-Said Rachel Blackburn, Head of Care Homes for Millennium Care: ”We learned the hard way that not all personal safety alarm systems are adequate.
-In 2013 when we opened our Sunnyborough facility, we installed a system from a manufacturer I won’t name, but it proved to be absolutely awful.
-Staff would pull the alarm but sometimes nothing happened.
-The consequences were dreadful because, as a result of help not arriving, it would lead to our staff getting assaulted."
+“We learned the hard way that not every staff attack system is adequate.
+In 2013 when we opened our facility, we installed a system from a manufacturer I won’t name, but it proved to be absolutely awful.
+Staff would pull their staff panic alarm but sometimes nothing happened.
+The consequences were dreadful because, as a result of help not arriving, it would lead to our staff getting assaulted.

 “But the safety of our staff and residents is paramount, so we realised we had to bite the bullet and scrap the system.
 We simply could not continue to have our staff and residents in danger.
-Our MD had seen the Pinpoint System in action previously, so we investigated it and found nothing but positive experiences reported by its many users.”
+Our MD had seen Pinpoint in action previously, so we investigated it and found nothing but positive experiences reported by its many users.